Managing Papers

 For most conferences, papers go through the following steps:

 Alternatively, some conferences allow the submission of a short abstract before they review the full manuscript.
-In that case, the sequence differs a bit:
+In that case, the configuration and differs a bit:

-3. The chairs can accept and reject abstracts.
-Authors can submit regular papers for papers with accepted abstracts ("abstract accepted"); no further action is permitted for papers that are rejected at that point.
-If a PDF document is submitted for the full paper, it replaces the earlier abstract.
+- The chairs can accept and reject abstracts.
+Authors can submit regular papers for papers with accepted abstracts (e.g., by creating a paper status "abstract accepted"); no further action is permitted for papers that are rejected at that point.
+Once a PDF file has been submitted, the paper becomes active and can go through another review process ("full paper"), before being accepted or rejected.

 Authors of accepted papers can then submit final manuscripts before the final paper deadline.